Frameworks

 To read and write to a PDF document in a multithreaded environment.

-// You can acquire a read lock while holding a write lock:
+A thread cannot acquire a write lock while holding a read lock.

 Multithreaded PDF reading